Encrypting and Hashing Data

 SecKeyRawVerify—verifies a signature against a block of data and a specified key.

-For detailed reference content, read Certificate, Key, and Trust Services Reference.
+For more information, see Certificate, Key, and Trust Services.